xiaoxiaobt/Reaktor-Developers-Preassignment-2022/README.md

 - In rare cases, if the user keeps scrolling, data cannot be loaded properly due to memory usage issues caused by `skip()`.
 This can be prevented by using checking timestamp instead, however, extra efforts need to be taken into account, for instance, if there are two records with the same timestamp.
 - A bug may exist when loading the difference between the database and the current historical data.
 Sometimes only a few get loaded, and it is not clear why.
-- Data need to be displayed with the newest data on top.
 - Duplicate entries are possible but the reason is not clear.